 Businesses whose annual payroll costs exceed £3million will be required to contribute 0.5% of their payroll.
 Levy monies will help fund the recruitment of enthusiastic young people into the UK workforce as well as support the skills development of your existing employees.

-Small businesses will continue to receive Apprenticeship funding via a new digital voucher system, and will continue to make a percentage contribution towards the cost of Apprenticeships.
-The new digital apprenticeship service will allow employers to pay for their training via digital voucher.
+Small businesses will continue to receive Apprenticeship funding via the set up of a Digital Apprenticeship Service (DAS) account.
+You may also be required to make a 5% contribution towards the cost of Apprenticeships.
+The Digital Apprenticeship Service (DAS) system will allow employers to reserve funds and pay for their apprenticeship training.

 Myerscough College can help you minimise the risk and maximise the benefits of this levy.